-Though unlikely, realize it is possible for both firewall and licensing problems to occur for the same user.
+Though unlikely, realize it is possible for multiple causes to occur for the same user.
 It might be necessary to first fix a firewall problem, and then fix a licensing problem.
 After attempting one kind of fix, if the dialog continues to appear, re-diagnose the problem to verify whether the same issue is still occurring, or whether a new issue is occurring but showing the same symptom.